matt-harvey/git_curate/README.md

 This will step you through your local branches one at a time, outputting some information about each, and asking you whether to keep or delete each branch.

-At each branch, enter "n"&mdash;or simply press Enter&mdash;to _keep_ the branch and move to the next one;
+At each branch, enter "k"&mdash;or simply press Enter&mdash;to _keep_ the branch and move to the next one;
-or enter "y" to select the branch for deletion.
+or enter "d" to select the branch for deletion.

-Entering "done" will conclude the session immediately, deleting all selected branches; and "abort" will end the session without deleting any branches.
+Entering "e" will end the session immediately, deleting all selected branches; and "a" will abort the session without deleting any branches.
 Once the final branch has been considered, any selected branches will be immediately deleted.

 Note the branch you are currently on will not be included in the list, as `git` does not allow you to delete